 We pair a writer with a reading group and fix a date for them to meet.
 During that initial session the group discuss a wish-list of themes and ideas they want to see in their completed short story.
 Then we set the clock ticking as the writers produce their bespoke short stories.

-When the stories have been completed, we publish them in a gorgeous anthology.
-The anthology is showcased at an event where the writers read extracts of their stories and talk about the process of writing them, and these bespoke stories are shared with a wider reading public.
+When the stories have been completed, we publish them in an anthology and the New Stories for Readers are shared with a wider reading public.